Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 Drafting the clawback clause with a lawyer

-To ensure that the clawback clause complies with current regulations, it is strongly recommended that the clause is drafted or proofread by an expert (lawyer, legal expert, etc.).
+To ensure that the clawback clause complies with current regulations, it is strongly recommended that the clause be drafted or proofread by an expert (lawyer, legal expert, etc.).

-It is vital to ensure that the clause complies with all the rules permitted in the state or country in which it comes into force.
+It is vital to ensure that the clawback agreement complies with all the rules permitted in the state or country in which it comes into force.
+To learn more about modifying commission plans, consult our dedicated guide.

 Automate clawback

-As we have seen throughout this article, setting up such a system is a long, tedious and time-consuming process for the teams responsible for managing commissions.
-What's more, it can create a lot of tension with sales reps.
+As we have seen throughout this article, setting up such a system is a long, tedious, and time-consuming process for the teams responsible for managing commissions.
+What's more, it can create a lot of tension and frustration for sales reps.

 Fortunately, there are now solutions like Qobra that can automate clawback.
 All companies have to do is define the operating rules and implement them in just a few clicks in the commission management platform.